Hariprriya

+Shruthi Chandrasena (born 29 October 1991), known professionally as Hariprriya, is an Indian actress and model who predominantly works in Kannada films and has also appeared in Telugu, Tamil, and Malayalam films.
+Hariprriya gained wide acclaim for her role in Ugramm and is also known for her work in Ranna, Ricky, Neerdose, Bharjari, Samhaara, Jai Simha, Bell Bottom, Soojidara and D/O Parvathamma.

 Early life

 Hariprriya was born on 29 October 1991 in Chikkaballapur, India.
 After completing her schooling, she received training in the dance form of Bharatanatyam.
 Later, her family moved to Bangalore, where she completed pre-university courses.
 In 2013, her mother urged Shruthi to alter spelling from Hariprriya to Harriprriya for numerological reasons, however, she declined the reports, citing "My mother insisted that I change my spelling."

 Career

 Early work (2007–2014)

 Hariprriya used to participate in a number of cultural programmes.
 When she was studying in 12th class, director Richard Castelino saw stills of her from the programmes and offered her the female lead role in the Tulu film Badi.
 She then made her Kannada film debut in Manasugula Mathu Madhura (2008), following which she was part of Vasanthakala.
 Her performance in the political satire Kallara Santhe (2009) opposite Yash earned her a Filmfare nomination for Best Kannada actress, while her next film Cheluveye Ninne Nodalu which starred Shiva Rajkukar received a number of positive reviews, making Hariprriya popular in Karnataka.
 In 2010, she also forayed into the Tamil and Telugu film industries with Kanagavel Kaaka, and Bhumika Chawla's maiden production, Thakita Thakita, opposite Harshvardhan Rane respectively, with the latter emerging a moderate success.
 After that, Hariprriya shifted her focus to Tamil and Telugu projects, working on Cheran's Muran in Tamil and Pilla Zamindar in Telugu which had Nani in a male lead role, was a big superhit movie.
 She was also part of the political drama Mukhyamantri I Love You, produced in 2008, which has not been released.

 She debuted in Malayalam with Thiruvambadi Thamban."
 In her third Telugu film Abbayi Class Ammayi Mass, she played a call girl, which required a two-week long immersion workshop to get into character.